AlexandruBurlacu/bv-algorithm/README.md

 ## Testing

-To pass all tests you first must launch the XML-RPC server for NER-tagger.
+Run `./runtests` script from terminal.
-`python src/ner_tagger_server.py` and then run `./runtests` script in a different terminal.
+Tests are written using `unittest` package from standard library.

 ## Profiling